Ratchet (instrument): Method of playing

 The player holds the handle and swings the whole mechanism around.
 The momentum makes the board click against the gearwheel, producing a clicking and rattling noise.
 A popular design consists of a thick wooden cog wheel attached to a handle and two wooden flanges that alternately hit the teeth of the cog when the handle turns.
 Alternatively, smaller ratchets are sometimes held still or mounted and the handle turned rapidly by the player.
 The mounted ratchets allow for greater control of the duration and timing of the sound.
 This allows the ratchet to be used like a snare drum, placing sustained rolls in precise durations of time.
 Dynamics are controlled by the rate at which the ratchet is rotated.

 Uses

 In Jewish tradition

 In Judaism, the gragger (also grogger or gregger; from Yiddish גראַגער) is used for the holiday of Purim.
 The gragger is used every time Haman's name is mentioned during the reading of the Megillah.
 Because Haman persecuted the Jews, the noise is supposed to symbolically drown out his name (although every word of the Megillah, including Haman's name, must be heard clearly; therefore, the words are often repeated after the sounding of the gragger).
 The gragger originated in Jewish tradition to help make noise during the reading.

 Music

 The rattle is used in such compositions as Richard Strauss's Till Eulenspiegel's Merry Pranks and Arnold Schoenberg's Gurre-Lieder.
+Respighi asks for one in the first movement of his orchestral work Pini di Roma (Pines of Rome), as does Tchaikovsky in his ballet, The Nutcracker.
+It is also used in "Gnomus" in Ravel's orchestration of Mussorgsky's Pictures at an Exhibition.